 While the low completion rate of MOOCs could be attributed to Khan’s argument of pacing, Wagner sheds some light on the evolution of MOOCs and how they currently are trending down the Hype Cycle.
 “I think what will happen is that the iteration of MOOCs as we know them right now are going to be tested and found useful in some ways and not very good in other ways.”

 Cruise the latest Amazon titles and it’s easy to see that the American attention span is waning.
-From a four-hour workweek, to a 15-minute workout, to a 60-second shrink, people have less time to spend on almost any given task, including professional development.
+From a four-day workweek, to a 15-minute workout, to a 60-second shrink, people have less time to spend on almost any given task, including professional development.
 Microlearning, or nanolearning, reflects this new reality by delivering small, bite-sized segments of learning, sometimes just five- or ten-minute snippets.

 The AICPA CPA Horizons 2025 report shows that CPAs aren’t just ready for this type of learning, they’re already doing it.
 The Internet and the growth of mobile technologies allow CPAs to engage in education whenever and wherever it is needed.
 Whereas in the past, CPAs often had to schedule classes in advance or order self-study manuals, today a CPA can identify a need and potentially find a webcast, podcast or seminar available and participate without leaving his or her desk.
 This just-in-time evolution also allows education to be consumed in smaller, more digestible increments — instead of spending hours or days in a class, CPAs can find targeted education when and how they need it.